also known as: Csuszka (HU), Tuška (CZ), Tjushka (RU), Tushke (Yid)

 Other spellings/names for Tyushka are Tjuška, Tyuska and Tjuschka.

-Tyushka is located about 12 miles NW of Mizhhirya (Ökörmező).
+Tyushka is located about twelve miles northwest of Mizhhirya (Ökörmező).

 Jews probably settled in Tyushka in the late 18th century.

 In 1880, the Jewish population was 72 (of a total population of 352), and in 1910, 120.